 We must accept these conditions and look ahead in order to find the right answers today for the future.
 That is why we have launched measures and initiatives to shape Helaba’s future and improve its long-term competitiveness.

 In doing so, we have set ourselves a clear objective: to maintain and expand our strong position in the market as well as to noticeably boost our earnings over the next few years.

 All these aspects are part and parcel of this bank's DNA.

 The key will be to preserve and further strengthen this sustainable basis.
 Against this backdrop, we have launched a number of projects and initiatives and we are concentrating on three tasks in this respect:

-These three tasks are focused on three aspects: focused growth, long-term performance and responsible conduct.
-We view this as a three-pronged approach consisting of associated tasks and objectives which – co-ordinated between one another – stand for the successful evolution of our bank into a future-proof entity.
-Accordingly, we are driving all three sets of tasks ahead at the same time and must not lose sight of the evident dependencies that exist between them.
+We view this as a three-pronged approach consisting of associated tasks and objectives which stand for the successful evolution of our bank into a future-proof entity.

 A sustainable basis has therefore been created for the focused development of the business model which builds on findings from this portfolio review; at the same time, various growth initiatives have been agreed.